ricklon/beginerbuggy/README.md

 ## 🤖 Project Overview

-The **Beginner Combat Buggy** is an educational 1-pound combat robot platform designed to introduce newcomers to the exciting world of robot combat sports.
+The **Beginner Combat Buggy** is an educational 1-pound antweight combat robot platform, designed to be fully 3D printed in plastic and compliant with antweight competition rules.
 This project provides a complete, buildable design that teaches fundamental robotics concepts while preparing participants for competition.

 ### Key Features
 - **Competition Ready:** Meets standard 1lb antweight combat robot specifications